MarathonLabs/marathon/docs/runner/android/configure.md

       1080, //width
       1920, //height
       2, //Bitrate in Mbps
-      300 //Max duration in seconds
+      300, //Max duration in seconds
-    ),
+      false // Increased timeLimit feature toggle - if enabled - we can use more than 180sec videos(depends on apiVersion) ),
     ScreenshotConfiguration(
       false, //enabled